kelloggm/cs-490-website/about.md

 # Grading and Assignments

 Your grade is composed of the following sub-scores (in no particular order):
-* 10%: Participation & Professionalism
+* 15%: Participation & Professionalism
-* 5%: "Your Choice" Reading Responses
 * 15%: Individual Projects
 * 45%: Group Project
 * 25%: Exams (10% for the mid-term, 15% for the final)